pittsjs/Project-Portfolio-Samuel-Settie/README.md

 ## Samuel Settie

-This repository serves as a portfolio of my college coding projects completed during my time at the University of Pittsburgh, as well as other personal projects.
+This repository serves as a portfolio of my college coding courses/projects completed during my time at the University of Pittsburgh, as well as other personal projects.

 # About this Repository